gega/pq/README.md

 # pq
 priority queue for fixed number of entities

+main features:

 - malloc-free
 - single header
 - gcc only
 - not thread safe
+- designed for event driven systems

+The design is based on the use case of an event driven system where the main loop waits for the next event in a sleep mode to reduce power consumption and precesses the next event calling event handler(s) which may reinserting event requests in the queue for the future.
+In the majority of the similar systems there are only a limited number of sources of such events and those are known at compile time.
+This queue uses this assumption and has a fixed number of entries in the queue which is implemented as an array.
+To prevent the sudden queue full exceptions, all entities needs to allocate an entry in this array calling the pq_reg() API.
+Preferably these pq_reg() calls happens near boot time or application start time and the results should be assert()ed to find out queue size issues early.
+After each pq_reg() successfully registered an entity in the queue, it can be used safely to insert and reinsert requests.
+The pq_reg() will return an array index for the caller and pq_enq()ing on this ID will overwrite the previous value and also reorder the queue when needed.

 ## Configuration